 Researchers and practitioners design various theories and models for the most effective procedural flow for managing organisational Change.
 The typical change management framework would vary according to an organisation's strategy and business environment, but the foundational elements remain consistent.
 A productive framework would therefore have the potential to identify change requirements, evaluate the change relative to business operations, promote a collaborative culture, define roles and responsibilities for change execution, monitor and evaluate change implementation while influencing work behaviour and managing resistance and lastly, promote an environment to pass on best practices.

-Pendlebury, Gouard and Meston (1998) define ten essential aspects to influencing behaviour and promoting a cooperative workplace environment to manage the change that effectively results in change success.
+Pendlebury, Gouard and Meston (1998) define ten essential aspects of influencing behaviour and promoting a cooperative workplace environment to manage the change that effectively results in change success.
 These aspects have been linked with the case of Caledonian LLC as below;

 Managing change entails aptly tackling the impact of environmental variables such as power, leadership roles and organisational culture.
 The power exercised through authority positions in an organisational hierarchy often tends to oppose change or subdue the efforts of the people seeking growth through a change process.
 There needs to be an appropriate and rational application of power that encourages change and allows employee participation.
-This is usually observed in large-scale construction projects' environments where change is often masked through decisions made by authority figures.
+This is usually observed in large-scale construction project environments where change is often masked through decisions made by authority figures.
 Employee empowerment should lead to a participatory contribution to effectively managing change.
 Employee empowerment enables informed decisions that encourage change and facilitate commitment towards the vision and change objective.

 Leadership styles and Management's reaction toward employees' suggestions and opinions regarding the change are also significant.
 Adopting and accepting change by all relevant personnel in an organisation requires influencing perceptions and motivating employees to contribute to the change.
 Managers often face hurdles in managing resistance to implementing change due to a lack of an influential leadership role (Yin, 2003).
 An effective leader and management system would inspire the workforce to develop and grow through change implementation by adapting work behaviour and managerial style to enhance productivity and obtain a commitment from the diverse workforce to achieve the desired vision and implement the planned strategy.
 This reflects the management's prowess and competence in leading and driving successful change implementation.